-Can you risk ClimatePoint taking money away from quota projects?
+Can you risk ClimatePoint taking money away from carbon offset projects?

 No, we need both a well-functioning quota market and an increased investment rate.
-For many, compensation through quotas is the only alternative the company has, and they must contribute to emission cuts outside their own activities.
-We want to build on the current ETS and offer more opportunities to effectively compensate emissions.
-For some, it would be appropriate to invest in climate change, while continuing with good, quality-assured quota projects to achieve the SDGs.
+For many, compensation through offsets are the only alternative the company has, and they must contribute to emission cuts outside their own activities.
+We want to strengthen your company's toolbox to mitigate your emissions.
+Investment should come as as part of your mitigation strategy, then as last resort, you can evaluate buying credits in verified offset projects to achieve your company's climate impact potential.

 Is the purchase of ClimatePoints greenwashing?